n1ru4l/envelop/packages/plugins/sentry/README.md

 - `renameTransaction` (default: `false`) - Renames Transaction.
 - `includeRawResult` (default: `false`) - Adds result of each resolver and operation to Span's data (available under "result")
-- `includeResolverArgs` (default: `false`) - Adds arguments of each resolver to Span's tag called "args"
 - `includeExecuteVariables` (default: `false`) - Adds operation's variables to a Scope (only in case of errors)
 - `appendTags` - See example above.
 Allow you to manipulate the tags reports on the Sentry